SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.8.0-rc.1 =
+= 2.8.0-rc.2 =

-(2019/09/06) Added a new 'wpsso_page_posts_use_query' filter for the WP eCommerce integration module in WPSSO Core Premium v6.2.0.
+(2019/09/07) Updated the Schema HowTo markup for the latest Google requirements.

 = 2.7.0 =